 - The Land has been open since January 2017

 - The Land is located approximately 30 miles from “civilization.”
 This isolation and tranquility can deepen the experience possible during a stay at The Land yet can be a significant change in environment for many guests.

 - Internet and Phone Usage: There is cell phone service at The Land, but it can be spotty.
-The Land also has wireless Internet available in designated areas at no charge.
+The Land also has wireless Internet available at no charge.

 - Health Services: The Land has no medical services or pharmacy on site.
 If you will require medical attention or supplies during your stay, please come prepared to administer to your own needs.

 - Clothing: Please check the weather report in advance of your stay.
 The Land gets cold in the winter and hot in the summer, so dress accordingly and bring layers when you can.
 Wear comfortable shoes We are in the great outdoors.
 Bring a swimsuit for the pool and hot-tub.

 - The Land is a non-smoking community and is permitted only in designated areas only.
 Fire safety is of the utmost importance.
 Smoking is not permitted in any indoor spaces such as accommodations or meeting rooms.

 - Valuables: The Land office has no facilities to store your valuables.

 - Flashlight: Please bring a flashlight for use at night while walking on the grounds.